-Out & About is an extracurricular recreational program that allows Holy Childhood adults and students, who are medicaid-waivered and ages 14 and older, to broaden their recreational and social skills and knowledge.
-Out and About takes place after school from 2:30 p.m. -7:30 p.m.
+Out & About is an after-hours, extracurricular respite recreational program that allows Holy Childhood adults, students, and former program participants the ability to broaden their social skills and knowledge.
+This waivered program is for individuals ages 14 and older that are still living with their parents and/or guardians.
+Out and About takes place after program hours from 2:30 p.m. -7:30 p.m..
 Outings offer inclusion, socialization and a lot of fun out in the community!
+Individuals participating in Out & About are 10:1 individulal to staff ratio with a focus on social skills with peers.
 For more information about Out and About, please contact Tim Baird at 585-359-3710, ext.
 168 or email Tim Baird here.

-Respite trips are organized for Holy Childhood adults several times each year.
-Trips usually include weekend getaways to area parks and planned recreational activities such as movies, games and hikes.
+Respite overnight trips are organized for Holy Childhood adults several times each year.
+Trips usually include weekend getaways to area parks, camps, and recreational facilities.
 For more information about Respite Trips, please contact Tim Baird at 585-359-3710, ext.
 168 or or email Tim Baird here.

 After School Respite

 After School Respite is available after school, on weekdays, from 2:30 p.m. to 5:30 p.m. for students ages 5-21 from any school district.
 The schedule includes: game time, motor activities, group games, free choice and more!